AzizBahloul/Download-and-upload-a-torrent-game-to-Google-Drive-using-Google-Colab/README.md

-#For v1.0.1
+# <span style="color:blue">For v1.0.1</span>

 Just upload the .ipynb file to Google Colab and run all the cells.
 Afterward, you will find your folder in your Google Drive.

-##Features:
+## Features:
 Fast and easy to use.

-##Drawbacks:
+## Drawbacks:
-1-Issues encountered while downloading.
+1. Issues encountered while downloading.
-2-Errors during the download process may result in resetting progress to zero.
+2. Errors during the download process may result in resetting progress to zero.
-3- when the an erro happen during the dowlaod it return to 0
+3. When an error occurs during the download, progress resets to zero.

-#for the v2
+# <span style="color:blue">For v2</span>

 ## Table of Contents